 On my Patreon, I do a private Q&A every month.
 I don’t do much speaking or consulting anymore, but my patrons have access to me through my monthly Patreon Q&A sessions, where they can ask their questions.

 Supporting a creative directly is much more normal than it used to be.
 People would rather shop on Etsy than go to the mall.
 That’s why we’re seeing the death of malls.
 People are interested in the creator and the story behind the creator.

 Whether you have a podcast or YouTube channel, make sure your voice is the one listeners hear.
 Then create a slot in your show where you talk about yourself so people get to know you.

 That’s the secret.

 Listeners have to care about you.
 People can only care about you if you are a bit vulnerable and share your difficulties.
-People will support you if you are honest and provide a lot of value.
+People will support you and you’ll eventually make income as an author if you are honest and provide a lot of value.

 Thomas: We also do a Novel Marketing patrons-only Q&A session.
 It’s the easiest episode we do all month because we’re just answering questions.